blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 | Modem active (cellular session) | ~250 mA average, with ≤2 A bursts during GSM transmit |
 | WiFi active (when WiFi fallback engaged) | ~80 mA average |

 Splice the [Mojo](https://shop.blues.com/products/mojo?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) inline on the Wireless-for-OPTA power input and confirm: (a) idle current is in the published µA range between syncs, (b) per-session energy lands in the few-mAh range for an hourly outbound sync, and (c) total energy per day is consistent across runs.
-Note that this measurement is the **whole expansion subsystem** — Notecard plus the expansion's onboard regulators and I²C glue — not the Notecard alone, unless you physically isolate the Notecard's `VMODEM_P` rail.
+Note that this measurement is the **whole expansion subsystem** — Notecard plus the expansion's onboard regulators and I²C glue, not the Notecard alone, unless you physically isolate the Notecard's `VMODEM_P` rail.
 Also note that the Notecard's lowest-power state requires `VUSB` not present and `AUX_EN` not held high; see the [Notecard low-power-design docs](https://dev.blues.io/notecard/notecard-walkthrough/low-power-firmware-design/) for the gating conditions.

 **Fault simulation.** Easiest path: drop `current_alarm_factor` to 1.0 in the Fleet's environment variables — the next `inbound` sync will pull the new value, the next hourly summary will trip `load_anomaly`, and the event will land in Notehub within a session-establishment window.